Frequently Asked Questions

 How long does it take to get admitted?

-The admissions timeline differ depending on how quickly all necessary documents are received.
+The admissions timeline differs depending on how quickly all necessary documents are received.
 An initial decision usually takes 4-6 weeks.
 It is important to check OASIS and determine what outstanding requirements are needed.

 How will I know if I've been accepted?